AlabhyaG/Fatmug-Assignment/README.md

 ### Step 1: Go to the project folder

 ### Step 2: Go to the vendor_management_system by
+'''
+cd vendor_management_system
-''' cd vendor_management_system'''
+'''

 ### Step 3: In terminal type the command:
+'''
-''' python manage.py test'''
+python manage.py test
+'''

 This will run both the test suites